siddu1998/AugmentedReality/README.md

 3. set up license key for AR camera
 4. Delete normal camera
 5. Develop databases for project with goo Augmentation rate
+6. Set up each image object
+7. Develop C# scripts for each of the object if u require any kind of animation or task
+8. solve animation issues with DefaultTrackable.cs
+9. Convert project to andriod sdk
+10. If ios install xcode and follow standard conversion steps